 How can we improve further?
 You can measure the time it takes to conduct each major development activity and estimate its effect on quality and productivity.
 Afterwards, you can compare the costs and benefits of certain practices to determine which is worth the cost.
 Or you can benchmark two different practices to choose a better approach: for example, ask two teams to test different DevOps practices and determine which increases code quality.

-Productivity metrics clarify performance expectations.
+Productivity metrics for software development clarify performance expectations.
 Your team remains engaged as they know exactly what is expected of them at work.
 Metrics communicate your expectations and show you how to measure developer productivity without any bias.

-Productivity metrics help you identify what factors hinder the effectiveness of your team and eliminate those, which would ultimately lead to a happier, high-performing team.
+Productivity metrics for software development help you identify what factors hinder the effectiveness of your team and eliminate those, which would ultimately lead to a happier, high-performing team.

 Better Product Outcomes

 The combination of the previous factors contributes to simplified workflows and consistent discovery of new insights that can improve existing product life cycles.
 You can spot the common bottlenecks, take immediate action and deploy better code, faster, at a lesser cost.